SheerID can instantly verify student IDs for ecommerce discounts in 191 countries

 Everybody likes to get student discounts.
 But not everybody who asks for one is a student, so SheerID helps ecommerce companies by verifying whether someone really qualifies for ecommerce discounts, exclusive offers, or other deals aimed at students.
 Today, the company is announcing it can do instant student verification in 191 countries.

-The company makes it possible for brands to use gated offers to engage college and university students — the primary customer segment to market to Gen Z. Gated offers are a privacy-friendly strategy for marketers looking to initiate long-term relationships with these influential consumers.
+SheerID makes it possible for brands to use gated offers to engage college and university students — the primary customer segment for marketing to Gen Z. Gated offers are a privacy-friendly strategy for marketers looking to initiate long-term relationships with these influential consumers.

 The largest generation to date, Gen Z comprises 2 billion people worldwide and is projected to account for 40% of consumer spending by 2020.
 As true digital natives, three-quarters of Gen Zers name smartphones as their device of choice, said Sai Koppala, chief marketing officer at SheerID, in an interview with VentureBeat.